cheezyT08/RubberJay/README.md

 > Unzip folder, if downloaded using ZIP file,
 > move the *RubberJay-main* folder to desired location,
 > set classpath or modulepath, then import 'cheezyT08.com.github.RubberJay.*;'

+## Tips:
+> Do not set delay to lower that ~4, or key presses may not register depending on OS